 In order to ensure that the Office is aware of prior or concurrent litigation, the examiner is responsible for conducting a reasonable investigation for evidence as to whether the patent for which ex parte reexamination is requested has been or is involved in litigation.
-The investigation will include a review of the reexamination file, the patent file, and the results of the litigation computer search by the STIC.
+The investigation will include a review of the reexamination file, the patent file, and the results of the litigation computer search.

 Once a federal court has ruled upon the merits of a patent and an ex parte reexamination is still appropriate under the guidelines set forth above, the federal court decision will be considered controlling and will be followed as to claims finally held to be invalid by the court.

 The Leahy-Smith America Invents Act amended 35 U.S.C.
 315(d) and added 35 U.S.C.
-325(d) to provide that, during the pendency of an inter partes review, post grant review or covered business method review ("PTAB Review Proceeding"), if another proceeding (e.g., a reexamination proceeding) or matter involving the patent is before the Office, the Director may determine the manner in which the PTAB Review Proceeding and the other proceeding or matter may proceed, including providing for stay, transfer, consolidation, or termination of such matter or proceeding.
-Accordingly, if an examiner becomes aware of a PTAB Review Proceeding for the same patent that is being reexamined, the reexamination proceeding must be referred to the examiner’s SPRS who will coordinate with the PTAB before taking any action on the reexamination proceeding.
+325(d) to provide that, during the pendency of an inter partes review, post grant review or covered business method review ("PTAB Review Proceeding"), if another proceeding (e.g., an ex parte reexamination proceeding) or matter involving the patent is before the Office, the Director may determine the manner in which the PTAB Review Proceeding and the other proceeding or matter may proceed, including providing for stay, transfer, consolidation, or termination of such matter or proceeding.
+If an examiner becomes aware of a PTAB Review Proceeding for the same patent that is being reexamined, the ex parte reexamination proceeding must be referred to the examiner’s SPRS.
+The SPRS will coordinate with the PTAB before taking any action on the reexamination proceeding.